mannsn/intro-to-programming-2026/assignments/Assignment 04 - JavaScript Algorithms.md

 // EXAMPLE CALL: (the log is within the function, so you do not need to log the call)
 //    buttonPushed();

-// EXAMPLE OUTPUT:
+// EXAMPLE OUTPUT: (we're using this function in the next question as well)
-//   The button was pushed!
+//   Q12, Q13: The button was pushed!

 // PUT YOUR CODE HERE